 For many longtime owners, times are good.
 They're enjoying the benefits of growing equity and reduced mortgage payments from ultra-low rates.

 But for America's growing class of renters, surging costs, stagnant pay and rising home values have made it next to impossible to save enough to buy.

-The possible consequences are bleak for a nation already grappling with economic inequality: Whatever wealth most Americans possess mainly comes from home equity.
-An enlarged renter class means fewer Americans can build that same wealth and financial security.
+The possible consequences are bleak for a nation already grappling with economic inequality: Whatever wealth most Americans possess mainly comes from home equity, meaning that the increase in renters gives fewer people that same level of financial security.

 Nearly two-thirds of adults still own homes.
 And some who rent do so by choice.
-Yet ownership has become a more distant dream for the many Americans who still regard it as a route to prosperity and pride.
-The problem has become especially severe in areas that offer the best job prospects as well as those that have been battered by foreclosures.
+Yet ownership has become a more distant dream for the many Americans, as rental prices and demand has surged in areas that offer the best job prospects as well as those that have been battered by foreclosures.

 "It doesn't paint a pretty picture," said Svenja Gudell, chief economist at Zillow, the online real estate database company.
 "You're really blocking out a group of buyers from owning a home.
 They're truly living paycheck to paycheck, and that does not put them into a good position to buy."

-But the rising rent on their one-bedroom apartment — more than for their three-bedroom rental in Pittsburgh — made it impossible to save enough to buy a home.
-With their rent going up again, the couple moved to a cheaper suburb in hopes of repaying their student debt and saving for a starter home.
+But the rising rent on their one-bedroom apartment made it impossible to save enough to buy a home.
+So the couple moved to a cheaper suburb in hopes of saving for a starter home.